 Recovering your Gmail account when you don’t have a phone number, tap to login or backup email set up

 If you didn’t have any of these security measures in place, you have the option to click “Try another way” and you will be taken from this screen…

 As always, try to be as accurate as possible, to cement Google’s trust that you are indeed the real user behind this account.

-After you press “Next”, you will send your recovery request to Google.
+Next, they will send your recovery request to Google.

-Now, everything is in Google’s court.
+Right now, everything is in Google’s court.
 They are the ones who will decide, based on the information you provided, whether your account is legitimate or not.

 Follow the link and change your password:

-By now, this should be it, and your account should be back into your hands and safe and secure!
+By now, this should be it, and your account should be back into your hands safe and secure!

 How to recover your Yahoo email account